Start planning now to guarantee cheap summer trips in 2018

 A lot of students that travel over the summer take advantage of their extended break and go on a multi-week adventure.
 Want the numbers to back that up?
 18 percent of students are traveling for 15-21 days and 15 percent for 22-30 days this summer alone.

 Let’s start with the hot spots for summer ‘18 and ‘19.
-The following are the most popular destinations students are traveling to this summer (in order of popularity).
+The following are the most popular destinations students are traveling to this summer (in order of popularity broken down by region).
 While many of these locations were top spots for summer ‘16 as well, there are three new cities on the list this year— Lisbon, Reykjavik, and Toronto.

 One of the best tricks for scoring a cheap summer flight is knowing what locations are most inexpensive to get to.
 You can use this as a rough projection to start planning for summer 2018-2019.
 Round-trip flights starting from $182?
 No, this is not a dream!